Kinto/kinto-http.py/README.rst

 Moving records from one collection to another
 ---------------------------------------------

-Moving records is not directly supported by the CLI tools int this library.
+Moving records is not directly supported by the CLI tools in this library.
 To do this you'll need to install kinto-wizard.

 ::